kahunacohen/real-world-fp/README.md

 Functional programming (fp) has gotten a lot of attention in the JavaScript community lately, mostly due to the visibility of [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).

-But what is fp, and why should we program using it?
-In short, how can it make our life better?
+But what is fp, and how can it make our programs better?
 This series is for intermediate JavaScript programmers, and/or those with limited functional programming experience.
 In the first part, I'll explore three important characteristics of functional programming, namely:

-1. pure functions as primary building blocks
+1. pure functions as primary application building blocks
 1. immutability over mutability
 1. composition over inheritance